 NYC Teaching Fellows is an alternative teacher preparation pathway into becoming a NY State certified teacher.
 The NYC Department of Education offers other alternative pathway programs, such as the NYC Teaching Collaborative.
-In addition, the NYCDOE recognizes that the most common pathway into becoming a certified teacher is by completing a master’s or bachelor’s degree that is recognized for NY State certification.
+In addition, the NYCDOE recognizes that the most common pathway to becoming a certified teacher is by completing a master’s or bachelor’s degree that is recognized for NY State certification.

 Our training program is a “package-deal.”
 What this means is that: